ngrxmu/AnimeSuperResolution/readme.md

 ```
 python train.py
 ```
-The trained model and training log are in "./Models/".
+You can find trained model in "./Models/".
+You can find training log in "./".
 ## 3. Test
 ### 3.1 test the result
 ```bash